-(1 .1 CIDD 1 61.
-IBBI circular APPOINTMENT OF REGISTERED During the CIRP and General dated 13th VALUERS Liquidati on proc ess compliances August, 2019 (1) Appointment of any person, other than a 'registered valuer', that is, a valuer registered with the IBBI on or after 1st February, 2019, to conduct any valuation is illegal and amounts to violation of the 17th October circular.
-(2) Payment, whether as fee or otherwise, to · · · any person, other than a 'registered valuer' shall not form part of the insolvency resolution process costs or liquidation cost.
-62. IBBI An IP shall undertake a minimum of 10 credit These Continuo 115 General 02.
-Commu us guidelines issued hours of CPE each calendar year and a Guidelines compliances on 6th August, minimum of 60 credit hours of CPE in each shall come into 2019 rolling block of three calendar years: force with effect from 1st Provided that an IP is not required to undertake any CPE in the calendar year in January, 2020 which he is registered.
+61. IBBI circular dated 13th August, 2019 APPOINTMENT OF REGISTERED VALUERS (1) Appointment of any person, other than a 'registered valuer', that is, a valuer registered with the IBBI on or after 1st February, 2019, to conduct any valuation is illegal andamounts to violation of the 17th October circular.
+(2) Payment, whether as fee or otherwise, to any person, other than a 'registered valuer' shall not form part of the insolvency resolution process costs or liquidation cost.
+During the CIRP and Liquidation process General compliances 62.
+IBBI guidelines issued on 6th August, 2019 An IP shall undertake a minimum of 10 credit hours of CPE each calendar year and a minimum of 60 credit hours of CPE in each rolling block of three calendar years: Provided that an IP is not required to undertake any CPE in the calendar year in which he is registered.
+These Guidelines shall come into force with effect from 1st January, 2020 Continuous General compliances

 63. IBBI Circular dated 17 th February, 2020 Filing of Documents in the MCA-21 Registry 1) NCLT Order approving IP as the IRP in Form INC-28 on the MCA21 portal (while affixing DSC- choose designation as "Others") 2) Once INC28 form is approved, the IP shall choose designation as "Chief Executive Officer" for purpose of filing further e-forms.
 3) For filing E-Form SH-8, SH-9 and iXBRL, IRP to fill designation as CEO.
 4) For MGT-7 IP to sign form instead of director, thereafter form to be certified by a Company Secretary.
 5) INC-28 to be filed again post approval of the resolution plan, initiation of liquidation proceedings or upon withdrawal of the application for CIRP.
-6) Any stay or setting aside of the order of admission of the CIRP by the Tribunal During Liquidatio the on proc CIRP and To be submitted with the Ministry of Corporate Affairs 64.
-IBBI Circular 6) Any stay or setting aside of the order of admission of the CIRP by the Tribunal concerned has to be filed in form INC-28.
-Filing of Documents in the MCA-21 During the CIRP and To be submitted dated 6 th March,2020 Registry 1) Formal Change Request form to be submitted for change in the status of the company from "Active"/ "Inactive" to CIRP/Liquidation or vice versa.
+6) Any stay or setting aside of the order of admission of the CIRP by the Tribunal concerned has to be filed in form INC-28.
+During the Liquidation he CIRP process and To be submitted with the Ministry of Corporate Affairs 64.
+IBBI Circular Filing of Documents in the MCA-21 During th he CIRP ana To be submitted dated 6 th March,2020 1) Formal Change Request form to be submitted for change in the status of the company from "Active"/ "Inactive" to CIRP/Liquidation or vice versa.
 2) For companies marked under CIRP in registry, e-form MGT-7, AOC-4 and other documents to be filed as attachments with e-form GNL-2 against the payment of one time normal fee, till the company remains under CIRP.
 Separate GNL-2 forms to be filed for each such document.
 3) The circular is applicable in retrospective effect. i.e. every IP of Companies under CIRP before this circular is required comply withit.
 Liquidation process. with the Ministry of Corporate Affairs 65.
 IBBI Circular dated 17 th March,2020 R/w Regulation 40B CIRP Regulation Modification of CIRP Forms submitted.
 1) Forms can be modified on the IBBI platform on payment of the applicable fee.
-However, such modifications will not attract fee if done before 31 st March.
+However, such modifications will not attract fee if done before 31st March.
 During the CIRP and Liquidation process General Compliance 66.
 Regulation 39A of CIRP Regulations Retention of records relating to CIRP Details of the records to be maintained mentioned in the Circular